python-kol/libkol/docs_source/api/index.rst

    session

-`pykollib` can be used through the API layer, the Request API or circumvented entirely to directly visit URLs.
+`libkol` can be used through the API layer, the Request API or circumvented entirely to directly visit URLs.
 That list is also in order of decreasing preference - we aim to support every action through the API and at the very least through a Request.